Explore options in fencing

 The life of a wood fence can also be extended by treating it with a water-repellent solution to help resist warping and protect against insect damage.
 And it’s always a good idea to finish it off with stain or paint, which helps seal the wood.

-Whatever material you choose, a fence can add ease, comfort and value to your home and your life, so investigate your options and choose carefully.
+Whatever material you choose whether it is an aluminum fencing, vinyl fencing or wood fencing, a fence can add ease, comfort and value to your home and your life, so investigate your options and choose carefully.